joroho73/to-the-moon/README.md

 - Introduce a front-end framework into the app to start improving the user experience
 - Store an data as necessary

-API keys for both will be shared seperately.
-Suggest some further improvements for this feature and note how you would implement them.
+API keys for both services above will be shared seperately.

+Suggest some further improvements for these features and note how you would implement them.

 ## Notes